Shaktikanta Das

-Shaktikanta Das (born 26 February 1957) is an Indian bureaucrat and retired Indian Administrative Service officer who is currently serving as the 14th Principal Secretary to the Prime Minister of India.
+Shaktikanta Das (born 26 February 1957) is an Indian bureaucrat and retired Indian Administrative Service officer who is currently serving as the 16th Principal Secretary to the Prime Minister of India.
 He previously served as the 25th Governor of the Reserve Bank of India.
-He was also a member of the Fifteenth Finance Commission and India's Sherpa to the G20.
+He was also a member of the Fifteenth Finance Commission and India's sherpa to the G20.

-While serving as an IAS officer, Das held a number of positions for the Central and Tamil Nadu State governments, including as the Economic Affairs Secretary, Revenue Secretary, and the Fertilizers Secretary.
+While serving as an IAS officer, Das held several positions for the Government of India and Government of Tamil Nadu, including as the Economic Affairs Secretary, Revenue Secretary, and the Fertilizers Secretary.
 Additionally, he has held the positions of Alternate Governor for India at the World Bank, ADB, NDB and AIIB.
 He has represented India in a number of international forums like the IMF, G20, BRICS, and SAARC.

 Early life and education

-Born in Bhubaneswar, Das attended the Demonstration Multipurpose School, Bhubaneswar, and then attained a bachelor's (BA) and a master's degrees (MA) in History from the St. Stephen's College, Delhi of Delhi University.
+Das was born in Bhubaneswar to a modest Karan family.
+He is the nephew of the prominent Odia freedom fighter, socialist leader and legislator Prananath Pattnaik.
+Das attended the Demonstration Multipurpose School, Bhubaneswar, and then attained a bachelor's (BA) and a master's degrees (MA) in History from St. Stephen's College, Delhi.
 He has a postgraduate degree in public administration from the University of Birmingham.
 He also completed a course in financial management from the Indian Institute of Management, Bangalore, and received mid-career training from the Indian Institute of Management, Ahmedabad.
 In recognition of his contributions to public administration, he was awarded an honorary Doctor of Letters (D.Litt.) by Utkal University in 2021.

 Indian Administrative Services career

 Das joined the Indian Administrative Service in 1980 as part of the Tamil Nadu cadre.
 Das served the Government of India and the Government of Tamil Nadu in a number of capacities, including as Principal Secretary (Department of Industries (Tamil Nadu)), Special Commissioner (Department of Revenue (Tamil Nadu)), Secretary (Revenue), Secretary Commercial Taxes, the project director of Tamil Nadu State AIDS Control Society and as the district magistrate and collector of Dindigul and Kancheepuram districts in the Tamil Nadu government.

 Das has also served as the Union Economic Affairs Secretary, Union Revenue Secretary, Union Fertilizers Secretary, Special secretary in the Department of Economic Affairs of the Ministry of Finance and as a joint secretary in the Department of Expenditure of the Ministry of Finance in the Indian government.
-Under Rule 6(2)(ii) of the Indian Administrative Service (IAS) (Cadre) Rules, 1954, Das had a stint with Mahindra Industrial Park Ltd (Mahindra World City) as Joint Secretary while on deputation to a private sector organisation.
+While he was Joint Secretary, he worked briefly for Mahindra World City, a deputation to a private sector organisation provided for by IAS rules.
 Additionally, he has held the positions of Alternate Governor for India at the World Bank, ADB, NDB and AIIB.
 He has represented India in a number of international forums like the IMF, G20, BRICS, and SAARC.